Gluten-Free Seeded Bread

 It’s a great option for anyone looking for a more nourishing homemade bread recipe or to work on your gut health in a super easy way.
 Studies show that eating a wide variety of plants is a great way to support gut health by keeping your gut microbes happy.
 One commonly recommended goal is to include at least 30 different plants per week in your diet.
 This bread includes 9 unique plants in one recipe, making it a delicious and simple way to reach that goal!

 It took me over 10 trials to perfect this recipe, and I could not be happier with the results.
 We’ve been having it on repeat for avocado toasts, but my favorite way to enjoy it is toasted with some tofu cream cheese and blueberry jam.
 The nutty taste pairs so beautifully with the creamy texture and berry spread!
+If you love this one, my 1-ingredient buckwheat bread, red lentil quinoa bread, and seeded crackers are next on your bake list.

 Why I love this recipe (as a nutritionist)